Moving from an economics PhD to the private sector (analytics consulting)

 On the ML side, the first step is to actually learn about it.
 An economics program doesn’t teach you machine learning, so you need to look elsewhere.
 I recommend online courses, checking for courses at your own computer science department or trying Kaggle competitions.
 A great way to learn about it and to show that you know it is to apply ML in your research.

 When deciding where to apply, it’s important to consider the framework in which a firm operates.
-So if you work for a consultancy, then you’re primarily a consultant and only secondarily a data scientist.
+So if you work for a consultancy, then you’re a consultant first and a data scientist second.

 I’ve enjoyed the whole experience and I’m happy with my choice.
 But there are also things I miss about academia.